 Champlin graduated with high honors from the prestigious Musical Theatre Program at Carnegie Mellon University.
 She also received intensive training in Shakespeare and Chekhov at Oxford University on the Advanced Acting Scholarship and The Vira I. Heinz Grant to study abroad.
 While still in college, she received her Equity card playing “Dorothy” in The Wizard of Oz with the celebrated Pittsburgh Civic Light Opera.

-Champlin made her New York Debut at Carnegie Hall in a concert version of Very Warm for May in the title role under the direction of acclaimed conductor John McGlinn, and her Broadway debut followed in James Joyce’s The Dead, in the role of “Mary Jane.”
-In her next Broadway turn, she earned enthusiastic reviews as the delightfully eccentric “Honoria Glossop” in the Alan Ayckbourn/Andrew Lloyd Webber musical By Jeeves.
-Next came the opportunity to work with Carol Burnett and Hal Prince in Hollywood Arms – the dramatization of Carol’s biography.
+Champlin made her New York Debut at Carnegie Hall starring as “May” in a concert version of Very Warm for May under the direction of acclaimed conductor John McGlinn.
+Her Broadway debut followed in James Joyce’s The Dead, in the role of “Mary Jane” and in her next Broadway turn, she earned enthusiastic reviews as the delightfully eccentric “Honoria Glossop” in the Alan Ayckbourn/Andrew Lloyd Webber musical By Jeeves.
+Next came the opportunity to work with Carol Burnett and Hal Prince in Hollywood Arms – the dramatization of Carol’s biography in which Champlin played the iconic comedienne.
 National reviewers proclaimed Champlin a "show-stopping star in the making" and described her performance as "brilliant", "a triumph", and "a tour de force."

-Other Off-Broadway appearances include Bury The Dead, First Lady Suite, My Life With Albertine, The Audience, Reunion, and City Center Encores!
+Other favorite Off-Broadway credits include “Audrey” opposite Oliver Platt’s “Touchstone” in Shakespeare In The Park’s As You Like It, Terrence McNally’s world premiere of And Away We Go, The Transport Group’s Almost Maine, See Rock City, Bury The Dead, First Lady Suite, Playwrights Horizon’s My Life With Albertine, The Audience, Reunion, and City Center Encores!
 Bloomer Girl.
 National Tour roles include what critics called “a high octane performance” as legendary hoofer “Ruby Keeler” in the national tour of Jolson.

 DLC AWARDS AND HONORS